MoOx/pjax/README.md

 [![Build Status](http://img.shields.io/travis/MoOx/pjax.svg)](https://travis-ci.org/MoOx/pjax).

-> Easily enable fast Ajax navigation on any website (using pushState +  xhr)
+> Easily enable fast AJAX navigation on any website (using pushState() + XHR)

-Pjax is ~~a jQuery plugin~~ **a standalone JavaScript module** that uses ajax (XmlHttpRequest) and [pushState()](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) to deliver a fast browsing experience.
+Pjax is ~~a jQuery plugin~~ **a standalone JavaScript module** that uses AJAX (XmlHttpRequest) and [pushState()](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) to deliver a fast browsing experience.

-_It allow you to completely transform user experience of standard websites (server side generated or static ones) to make them feel they browse an app.
-Especially for user that have low bandwidth connection._
+_It allows you to completely transform the user experience of standard websites (server-side generated or static ones) to make them feel like they are browsing an app, especially for users with low bandwidth connection._

-**No more full page reload.
-No more lots of HTTP request.**
+**No more full page reloads.
+No more multiple HTTP requests.**

 ## Demo